 The Aleutian Islands are a series of 14 large and 55 small volcanic islands belonging to the American state of Alaska and the Russian territory of Kamchatka Krai.
-The islands occupy an area of 6,821 square miles and extend for 1,200 miles from Alaska to the Kamchatka Peninsula.
-The Aleutian Islands demarcate the boundary between the Pacific Ocean to the south and the Bering Sea to the north.
-The islands stretch across the longitude 180° and thus consist of the westernmost region of the US by longitude (Amatignak Island) and the easternmost region by longitude (Semisopochnoi Island).
+The islands occupy 6,821 square miles and extend 1,200 miles from Alaska to the Kamchatka Peninsula.
+The Aleutian Islands demarcate the Pacific Ocean's boundary to the south and the Bering Sea to the north.
+The islands stretch across the longitude 180° and thus consist of the US's westernmost region by longitude (Amatignak Island) and the easternmost region by longitude (Semisopochnoi Island).
 The islands lie on the northernmost region of the Pacific Ring of Fire.

 Geography of the Aleutian Islands

 The Aleutian archipelago is made up of 14 large and 55 smaller islands and several islets.
 Most lie within Alaska, while a few are administered as Russian territory.
 The major islands from west to east are; the Near, Rat, Andreanof, the Islands of the Four Mountains, and the Fox Islands.
 The Aleutian Islands form the northernmost section of the Pacific Ring of Fire.
 Some volcanoes, including Shishaldin volcanoes, remain active in the region.

 The Aleutian Islands experience an oceanic climate with heavy rainfall and moderate temperatures.
 The inhabited islands' average annual temperature is about 38 °F in January and 52 °F in August.
 The islands are devoid of native vegetation except for grass and stunted willows.
 Agriculture thrives between early May and late September.
 A few conifers introduced by the Russians grow on the islands of Amaknak and Adak.